It's not just rice fields art! "Winter rice fields art" drawn with footprints on snowy fields [Tanakate Village, Aomori Prefecture]

-Inakadate Village in Aomori Prefecture is famous for its ``Rice Paddy Art''.
-Inakadate Village, located in the central part of Aomori Prefecture, is the birthplace of northern rice cultivation culture, so rice cultivation has been flourishing there. ``Rice Paddy Art'' was planned to revitalize the village by utilizing the experience of rice cultivation and the vast land.
+Rice farming has been popular because Ranatsudate Village, located in the central part of Aomori Prefecture, is also the birthplace of northern rice cultivation culture.
+Rice Field Art was planned to use the rice cultivation experience and to revitalize villages using the vast land.

 Rice field art is characterized by using rice of different colors and planting them as if painting a picture on a canvas.
 The pattern is designed with the assumption that it will be viewed diagonally from above, and each tree is carefully planted one by one.